For the policy about AP or IB credit for math or computer science courses, see the Macalester registrar’s official policy listings: AP/IB Policy

-Math 137, Applied Multivariable Calculus II: This course is recommended for students who have had a successful year of high school calculus (as merely one example, AB calculus with a score of 4 or better on the AP exam).
+Math 137, Applied Multivariable Calculus II: This course is recommended for students who have had a successful year of high school calculus.
 This is the most common starting place in the calculus curriculum.

-Math 237, Applied Multivariable Calculus III: Students who enter Macalester having taken AP-BC Calculus with a score of 4 or 5 are encouraged to start here.
-There are a few topics that students who start in Math 237 will need to pick up quickly (because they are covered in Math 137, are not in AP calculus, and are reviewed quickly in Math 237), but students who score a 4-5 on the AP-BC exam tend to pick them up easily.
+Math 237, Applied Multivariable Calculus III: Students who enter Macalester having taken AP-BC Calculus with a score of 4 or 5, or an equivalent high school experience, are encouraged to start here.
+There are a few topics that students who start in Math 237 will need to pick up quickly (because they are not covered in single-variable calculus courses).
+Students with this previous experience generally learn these topics easily.

 How far do I need to go in the calculus sequence?

 Mathematics, Physics, and Chemistry majors need to complete the calculus sequence through Math 237.
 Economics and most Biology students need to complete any one of Math 135, Math 137, or Math 237.
 Biology majors with a Biochemistry emphasis need to complete Math 137.
 We encourage you to see the departmental web pages (Biology, Chemistry, Economics, Physics and Astronomy) for these other majors and speak with a member of the department to verify their mathematics requirements.